The Last Story of Mina Lee by Nancy Jooyoun Kim (Park Row Books)

 9. Why did Margot resist embracing her past so much?

 It’s important to note that Margot never experiences the Mina that we, as readers, see, know, and love throughout this book.
 Margot never witnesses her mother fall in love.
 She never knows the full story of why she had fled to America.
 Although her mother clearly makes so many sacrifices for her, Margot views her mother as often harsh, secretive, inaccessible.
 For this reason and in the context of a society that often doesn’t fully embrace other cultures, as an adult, Margot resents her mother; she is ashamed of what her mother represents because she has internalized some of the mainstream views, even xenophobia, and racism against her.
 She judges her mother by the standards of the larger culture: “Why didn’t her mother learn to speak English?”
 Of course, this is only until her mother dies, which opens up the opportunity to finally get to know her mother, not only as a mother but as a woman with an extraordinary story and life.

 10. What is the number one take away you want your readers to leave with after finishing Mina’s story?

 I hope this book sparks conversation about the mysteries, the secrets, and the silences within our own families.
 I hope this story encourages readers to ask the questions they’ve always wanted to ask of the people whom they love the most.
 I hope we risk discomfort more.

 11. At one point, she said that “the fear of hell kept her alive.”
 How much did religion play a role in Mina’s life?

 Religion and places of worship play an important role in immigrant communities, often serving as resource centers where people find each other and themselves.
-For Mina, church is a place where she can simply insert herself every Sunday and feel as if she belongs through sermon and song.
-For the most part, she doesn’t involve herself too much socially in the church, but she finds solace once in a week in the crowd.
+For Mina, the church is a place where she can simply insert herself every Sunday and feel as if she belongs through sermon and song.
+For the most part, she doesn’t involve herself too much socially in the church, but she finds solace once a week in the crowd.

 12. Do you have plans for another novel?
 If so, can you share with us any details?